 The Landscape Design Guidelines apply to landscape improvements for all private and public development within Valley's Edge.
 Landscape improvements shall comply with the applicable federal, state, and local building, public health, safety and accessibility codes, and the California Model Water Efficient Landscape Ordinance (MWELO-AB 1881).
 All projects, including additions and facade remodels, except single-family residential, shall provide and maintain landscaping in compliance with the provisions of Chapter 19.68 Landscaping Standards of the Chico Municipal Code.
-Standards for the provision of landscaping within the public right-of-way in conjunction with a development project are in Title 18 (Subdivisions).
+Standards for the provision of landscaping within

+The preservation of existing trees provides shade and habitat to open space areas the public right-of-way in conjunction with a development project are in Title 18 (Subdivisions).
 Landscape improvements shall also comply with the City of Chico Landscape Design Manual for public rights-of-way, parks, and other public facilities where the City will assume operations and maintenance activities.